-JOPLIN — One was a busy financial adviser for Edward Jones.
+JOPLIN — One worked in financial services.
 Another was an insurance agent.
 A third had recently finished law school and embarked on a legal career.

 Then came the tornado.

-The twister that blasted an immense hole in this Missouri city also smashed the carefully crafted career plans of many young professionals.
+The twister that blasted an immense hole in this Missouri city almost nine months ago also smashed the carefully crafted career plans of many young professionals.
 With much of their community in ruins, they abandoned secure corporate jobs to devote themselves to the town's long recovery.

 Tusinger, 26, quit his job practicing insurance law at a private firm.
-He now helps low-income tornado survivors as a legal aid attorney.
+He now helps low-income tornado survivors as an attorney with The Legal Aid Society.

-Kate Massey, 30, who worked at Edward Jones, cut short her maternity leave when her daughter was just six weeks old to become executive director of Rebuild Joplin, a community nonprofit.
+Kate Massey, 30, who worked in client services at Edward Jones Investments, cut short her maternity leave when her daughter was just 6 weeks old to become executive director of Rebuild Joplin, a community nonprofit.

 As the storm clouds drew near on May 22, Massey's family headed out to celebrate her 3-year-old son's birthday.
 They survived the tornado by huddling in an Applebee's kitchen with other customers and restaurant workers.
 The restaurant wasn't damaged, but the twister touched down just four blocks away.